Home

 Refugio State Beach

-For us Class C Motorhome folks, we can look forward to campgrounds that bump up right against the beach!
-There is plenty of sand and surf to wiggle your toes in.
-This is also a good beach for diving, snorkeling, and trails ready for biking and hiking!
+For us Class C Motorhome folks, we can look forward to campgrounds that bump up right against the beach... with plenty of sand and surf to wiggle our toes in!
+This is also a good beach for diving and snorkeling... with plenty of trails ready for biking and hiking.

 El Capitan Beach State Park